awsdocs/aws-greengrass-developer-guide/doc_source/comms-disabled.md

       Output similar to the following indicates successful communication between the computer and the AWS IoT Greengrass core device \(0% packet loss\):
 ![\[Successful ping command output.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-075.5.png)
 **Note**
-If you're unable to ping an EC2 instance that's running AWS IoT Greengrass, make sure that the inbound security group rules for the instance allow ICMP traffic for [Echo Request](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/security-group-rules-reference.html#sg-rules-ping) messages\.
-For more information, see [ Adding Rules to a Security Group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#adding-security-group-rule) in the *Amazon EC2 User Guide for Linux Instances*\.
+If you're unable to ping an EC2 instance that's running AWS IoT Greengrass, make sure that the inbound security group rules for the instance allow ICMP traffic for [Echo request](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/security-group-rules-reference.html#sg-rules-ping) messages\.
+For more information, see [ Adding rules to a security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#adding-security-group-rule) in the *Amazon EC2 User Guide for Linux Instances*\.
 On Windows host computers, in the Windows Firewall with Advanced Security app, you might also need to enable an inbound rule that allows inbound echo requests \(for example, **File and Printer Sharing \(Echo Request \- ICMPv4\-In\)**\), or create one\.

 1. Get your AWS IoT endpoint\.